RoyzLevy/cheat-sheets/devops-info.md

 - If we want to push an image to an insecure private repo we need to add the ip,port in ```/etc/docker/daemon.json``` file and restart docker

+- Linux users needs to be in the docker group in order to execute docker commands without sudo.
 ---

 ## Build Automation & CI/CD (Jenkins)